Treatment of prolactin in women. Clinical manifestations of elevated prolactin in women: causes and consequences for the body

 Surgical intervention

-Diet for high prolactin
+Nutrition for high prolactin

-With obvious symptoms of elevated prolactin, it is necessary to eat foods rich in folic acid.
+If you have obvious symptoms of elevated prolactin, you should eat foods rich in folic acid.
 This approach helps to better absorb proteins, improves hematopoiesis, and increases estrogen levels.
-Folic acid is found in the required quantities in meat products, liver, greens, eggs, and vegetables.
+Folic acid is found in required quantities in meat products, liver, greens, eggs, and vegetables.

 Important!
 A huge percentage of folic acid is lost during cooking (during cooking).
-Therefore, it is necessary regular use fresh fruits and vegetables.
+Therefore it is necessary regular use fresh fruits and vegetables.

 2. Eliminate strong coffee and alcohol from your diet.